elixir-lang/elixir/docs/3_modules.md

 * lib - holds elixir code (usually `.ex` files)
 * test - holds tests (usually `.exs` files)

-In such cases, since the byte code is in `ebin`, you need to explicitly tell Elixir to lookup for code in the `ebin` directory:
+In many cases, since the bytecode is in `ebin`, you need to explicitly tell Elixir to lookup for code in the `ebin` directory:

     bin/iex -pa ebin